ufosc/getting-started/introduction.md

 Welcome!
 This file exists to introduce people to what the UFOSC is, how UFOSC works, and where to find additional resources.

 As always, if you spot an issue or want to improve something, please make a pull request!

+The corresponding slide presentation is [here](https://docs.google.com/presentation/d/1ngDmJzquy2kqAAJdX97CLloR8C2EcAb_Sp6I5zxFHZY/edit?usp=sharing).

 ## Table of Contents